Can you copy ESXi VM files to USB drive

 How to copy entire ESXi VM to USB drive

-And in this section, I will demonstrate 2 different ways to back up an entire ESXi VM to USB drive at image level.
+In this section, I will demonstrate all the 3 different ways to back up an entire ESXi VM to USB drive at image level.

 1. Access VMware ESXi web client, and power off the VM you want to backup.